ConradWeiser/Unofficial-Robinhood-Api/README.md

 ## Things to do

-* Generate legitimate javadocs once the library is far enough along and include them in this readme
 * Include a more comprehensive guide on what data you are getting from each method (Probably within the javadocs)
 * Continue implementing more of the working methods we have available
 * Streamline the library framework in general.
 Currently things work very well, but it's not perfect